Lysozyme aptamer

 SELEX

-RNA aptamers were internally labeled with [α32P]-GTP and allowed to bind to lysozyme for 1 h at room temperature.
+RNA aptamers were internally labeled with [α32P]-GTP and allowed to bind to lysozyme for 1h at room temperature.
 The bound complex was passed through a dual filter dot blot system attached to a vacuum manifold.
 The nitrocellulose membrane captures the aptamer–protein complexes while unbound aptamers are trapped by the nylon filter directly beneath.
 Both filters are visualized by phosphor storage imaging, and the fraction protein bound was calculated by determining the volume of radioactivity retained on the nitrocellulose divided by the total radioactivity retained by both filters.
 Sedimentation velocity experiments were performed on a Beckman XL-I using a standard procedure.
-Determining the S20, and D20, values of the RNA aptamers under each buffer condition specified by analytical ultracentrifugation.
+Determining the S20, w and D20, w values of the RNA aptamers under each buffer condition specified by analytical ultracentrifugation.
 A standard lysozyme activity assay was used to determine the enzymatic activity[1].

 Detailed information are accessible on SELEX page.